 What are the best protein foods to eat to build muscle?
 Are you training hard in the gym but are not making measurable muscle gains?
 If that is the case, you need to increase your protein intake.
 Without high-protein foods, you’ll never achieve a muscular body.

-To be a successful bodybuilder, you need proteins for supplying energy to your muscles.
+To be a successful bodybuilder, you need proteins to supply energy to your muscles.
 They are also essential for repairing muscle fibers that become damaged during an intense workout, which is the way your muscles appear to ‘grow.’
-Many people also read protein – you need to read this you can’t build muscle without it.

 Here are six of the best high-protein foods that you should include in your diet:

-1. Eggs – Eggs are the most natural and readily available high-protein foods available
+1. Eggs are the most natural and readily available high-protein foods available

-Nature has filled them with not only proteins but also vitamins and minerals your body requires for overall development.
-One egg contains approximately 6 grams of protein, and all the essential amino acids your body needs, plus the cholesterol your body converts to Nature has filled them with not only proteins but also vitamins and minerals your body requires for overall development.
+Nature has filled them with proteins and vitamins, and minerals your body requires for overall development.
+One egg contains approximately 6 grams of protein and all the essential amino acids your body needs, plus the cholesterol your body converts to Nature has filled them with not only proteins but also vitamins and minerals your body requires for overall development.

 One egg contains approximately 6 grams of protein.
 It also provides you with all the essential amino acids and the cholesterol your body converts to testosterone.
 Professional bodybuilders eat eggs by the dozen for their protein content.
 You will find it easy to incorporate them into your diet, as they are easy to prepare and delicious.

-2. Lean Red Meat – Meat is an excellent source of protein food to eat to build muscle.
+2. Lean Red Meat is an excellent protein source to eat to build muscle.